Tuesday, June 25, 2024

 Vous ne désirez que moi (I want to talk about Duras) - France 2021, Claire Simon, starring Emmanuelle Devos.
 Film about the writer Marguerite Duras.

 Stella est amoureuse - France 2022, Sylvie Verheyde, starring Flavie Delangle.
-After Stella, a second film based on Verheyde's own youth, now covering the year when Stella turns 18 in the mid-80s (almost contemporary to my growing up as Verheyde was born 1967).
+After Stella, a second film based on Verheyde's own youth, now covering the year when Stella turns 18 in the mid-80s (almost contemporary to my growing up as Verheyde was born in 1967).
 Delangle is suitably gloomy and enigmatic filling almost every screen and smoking way too much.
 Not very convincing as a hetero lover though, I kept thinking she should try one of her gang of "copines".
-And that was before I found out what she did next ...
+And that was before I found out what she did before ...

 Divertimento - France 2022, Marie-Castille Mention-Schaar, starring Lina El Arabi, Oulaya Amamra